-DISPOSAL OF ASHES;
+DISPOSAL OF ASHES:

 Ashes should be placed in a steel container with a tight fitting lid.
-The container of ashes should be moved outdoors immediately, and placed on a noncombustible floor or the ground, well away from all combustible materials, pending final disposal.
+The closed container of ashes should be moved outdoors immediately, and placed on a noncombustible floor or the ground, well away from all combustible materials, pending final disposal.
 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have completely cooled.
 Other waste shall not be placed in this container.
+Wood ash can be added to your garden or compost.